 When does it make sense to use proprietary platforms?

 If your team doesn’t have much engineering expertise, especially when it comes to DevOps and creating and managing infrastructure, then setting up and maintaining open source solutions can be challenging.
+However, we built Open MLOps - a free open source repository that automates the set up of a production-ready suite of MLOps tools.

 Open source tools tend to be built “by developers for developers”, so non-technical teams like marketing might also prefer proprietary platforms in some cases.